 Xiaozhai tiankeng has incredible size.
 This hole is 626 m long and 537 m wide.
-Total depth is 511 – 662 m.
-Area of opening is 274,000 m², volume – 119.348 million m³.
-All these millions of cubic metres have been dissolved and carried away by the river.
+The total depth is 511 – 662 m.
+The area of the opening is 274,000 m², volume – 119.348 million m³.
+All these millions of cubic meters have been dissolved and carried away by the river.

-Sinkhole is double nested structure – upper bowl is 320 m deep, lower – 342 m deep and 257 – 268 m across.
-Between both these steps is sloping ledge.
-This ledge has formed due to muddy, "dirty" layer in limestone.
+The sinkhole is a double nested structure – the upper bowl is 320 m deep, the lower – 342 m deep, and 257 – 268 m across.
+Between both these steps is a sloping ledge.
+This ledge has formed due to a muddy, “dirty” layer in limestone.

 In wet weather, there is seen waterfall falling into tiankeng.